Hykudoru/Spectator/README.md

 # Spectator
- Creates a specatator window synced to your game camera.
-Easily maneuver your camera the same way you move through a scene in Unity.
+ Create a spectator window synced to your game camera with this Unity gizmo.
+Easily maneuver your game camera the same way you move through a scene view in Unity.

+## How-To
+- Import the asset package into your project's 'Assets' folder.<br>
+- Attach the Spectator.cs script to your game camera.

+### Contact developer for support
+Email: iamalexfish@gmail.com